tiagofribeiro/flutter-basics/README.md

 # flutter_basics

-A Flutter app showcasing the basics.
+A Flutter app to manage the number of people in a place, showcasing the basics.

 ## Getting Started